THE AGGREGATE AND QUARRY ASSOCIATION

 USING AGGREGATEUSING AGGREGATE

 Aggregates are the most consumed bulk product in the world after water.
-New Zealand uses 9-10 tonnes of aggregate every year for each adult and child.
+New Zealand uses 9-10 tonnes of aggregate every year, or 1kg per hour for each adult and child.

 Read More